 The Contractor shall make all arrangements to have a manufacturer-trained installer of the manufacturer’s products on-site during the placement of preformed plastic pavement marking to ensure proper installation.
 A minimum of two weeks prior to the placement of the preformed plastic pavement marking, the Contractor shall submit written documentation of the installer’s qualifications and training in the installation of preformed plastic pavement marking.
 Upon completion of the work, the Contractor shall obtain and submit to the Engineer written documentation from the manufacturer-trained installer certifying that the product was installed in full compliance with this specification and manufacturer’s recommendations.

-The preformed plastic pavement marking shall be inlaid or placed on new and existing pavements as shown in the Contract.
+The preformed plastic pavement marking shall be inlaid on new and existing pavements as shown in the Contract.
 The material shall be capable of use for patching worn areas of the same type according to the manufacturer’s recommendations.

 The preformed plastic pavement marking shall conform to pavement contours by the action of traffic, and shall be capable of application on new, dense, and open graded asphalt wearing courses during the paving operations according to the manufacturer’s recommendations.
 After application, the markings shall be immediately ready for traffic.